rustwasm/wasm-bindgen/README.md

 implemented in this project.

-In the `wasm_bindgen!` macro you can have four items: functions, structs, impls, and foreign mdoules.
+In the `wasm_bindgen!` macro you can have four items: functions, structs, impls, and foreign modules.
 Impls can only contain functions.
 No lifetime parameters or type parameters are allowed on any of these types.
 Foreign modules must have the `"JS"` abi and currently only allow integer/string arguments and integer return values.